tomhrr/cosh/doc/all.md

  - `writeline`: write a line to a file writer object.
  - `close`: close a file reader or file writer object.

+#### Environment variables

+`env` returns a hash containing the current set of environment variables.

+`getenv` takes an environment variable name and returns the value for that variable, or null if the variable does not exist.

+`setenv` takes an environment variable name and a value, and set that environment variable as having that value.

+Environment variables can also be set for commands, in the same way as for a standard shell:

+    $ {TZ=Europe/London date};
+    (
+        "Mon 26 Dec 2022 11:43:19 GMT\n"
+    )

+#### JSON/XML Parsing

+JSON and XML can be serialised and deserialised using the `from-json`, `to-json`, `from-xml` and `to-xml` functions.

+#### Datetimes

+ - `now`: returns the current time as a DateTime object, offset at UTC.
+ - `lcnow`: returns the current time as a DateTime object, offset at the local time zone.
+ - `from-epoch`: takes the epoch time (i.e. the number of seconds that have elapsed since 1970-01-01 00:00:00 UTC) and returns a DateTime object (offset at UTC) that corresponds to that time.
+ - `to-epoch`: takes a DateTime object and returns the epoch time that corresponds to that object.
+ - `set-tz`: takes a DateTime object and a named timezone (per the tz database) and returns a new DateTime object offset at that timezone.
+ - `+time`: takes a DateTime object, a period (one of years, months, days, minutes, hours, or seconds) and a count as its arguments.
+   Adds the specified number of periods to the DateTime object and returns the result as a new DateTime object.
+ - `-time`: the reverse of `+time`.
+ - `strftime`: takes a DateTime object and a strftime pattern as its arguments.
+Returns the stringification of the date per the pattern.
+ - `strptime`: takes a datetime string and a strftime pattern as its arguments.
+Returns the parsed datetime string as a DateTime object.
+ - `strptimez`: takes a datetime string, a strftime pattern, and a named timezone (per the tz database) as its arguments.
+Returns the parsed datetime string as a DateTime object.

+The `strptime` and `strptimez` functions do not require that any particular specifiers be used in the pattern.
+By default, the DateTime object result is `1970-01-01 00:00:00 +0000`, with values parsed by way of the pattern being applied on top of that initial result.

+#### IP addresses

+ - `ip`: takes a single IP address or range as a string, and returns an IP object for that address or range.
+ - `ip.from-int`: takes an IP address as an integer and an IP version (either 4 or 6) and returns an IP object for the address.
+ - `ip.len`: takes an IP object and returns the prefix length of the range.
+ - `ip.addr`: takes an IP object and returns the first address from the range as a string.
+ - `ip.addr-int`: takes an IP object and returns the first address from the range as an integer.
+ - `ip.last-addr`: takes an IP object and returns the last address from the range as a string.
+ - `ip.last-addr-int`: takes an IP object and returns the last address from the range as an integer.
+ - `ip.size`: takes an IP object and returns the number of hosts it covers.
+ - `ip.version`: takes an IP object and returns the version of that object (either 4 or 6).
+ - `ip.prefixes`: takes an IP object and returns a list comprising the prefixes (as IP objects) that make up the object.
+(The main use of this is for converting a range into a set of prefixes, if necessary.)

+There is also a separate IP set object, for storing multiple IP address ranges in a single type.
+The `ips` function takes a single IP address or range as a string or a list of IP address objects or IP address/range strings as its single argument, and returns an IP set object for those addresses/ranges.
+This object supports all the same functions as a standard set, but it will additionally simplify the set after each call to the minimum set of prefixes required to cover the address space in the set.
+Finally, `=` is also defined for IP sets, and `str` is defined for both IP objects and IP sets.

+#### Miscellaneous functions

+`rand` takes a floating-point value and returns a random value between zero and that floating-point value (excluding the floating-point value itself).

+`sleep` takes a floating-point value and pauses execution for that number of seconds.

+`md5`, `sha1`, `sha256` and `sha512` each take a single string
+argument and return the corresponding cryptographic hash for that input.

+`range` takes an integer and returns a generator over the integers from zero to that integer, minus one.

+`to-function` takes a callable string (e.g. a function name) and converts it into a function object.
+Using `funcall` on the function object will then be quicker than using it on the original string.

+`id` is a no-op function.

 ### External program execution

 A command that begins with `$` will be treated as an external call: